 New England Fertilizer Company was created in 1986 as a core member of a team assigned to tackle one of this century’s biggest wastewater challenges – the clean-up of Boston Harbor.
 In 1988, the Massachusetts Water Resources Authority chose NEFCO from a pool of twenty-three applicants who responded to a Request for Proposals to manage sewage sludge disposal in the Greater Boston area thus ending the 115-year practice of discharging biosolids directly into Boston Harbor.

-NEFCO’s biosolids drying process won the bid due to its beneficial use advantage and innovation.
-Our process substantially reduces capital requirements and our low volume, light weight end-product minimizes transportation and handling costs.
+NEFCO’s biosolids production approach won the bid due to its beneficial use advantage and innovation.
+Our process substantially reduces capital requirements and our low volume end-product minimizes transportation and handling costs.

-Our success in Massachusetts has been replicated in the past decades as we continue to grow geographically and expand our technical solutions.
+Our success in Massachusetts has been replicated throughout North America as we continue to grow and expand our technical solutions.

 Today our ideals continue to set us apart — from our carefully chosen leadership and construction partners, to unsurpassed corporate integrity and unflagging dedication to the communities where we do business.
 NEFCO seeks to be a good neighborhood citizen as well as an industry innovator.